TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingCssStyledContent/Index.rst

    <div class="csc-textpic-imagewrap">...

-The descriptions of the classes are simple and - ones you got familiar with the TYPO3 internals - intuitive.
+The descriptions of the classes are simple and - once you got familiar with the TYPO3 internals - intuitive.
 All classes start with "csc";
 this stands for "css\_styled\_content".
 In the example, this is followed by "textpic", which stands for the TypoScript element